BSA Science Week 2023 - Discover the hidden world of trees

-Here you’ll find all the information you need to complete the activity, including how to submit your scientific questions to the Natural History Museum!
+Here you’ll find all the information you need to complete the activity, including how to investigate the health and ecosystems of your local trees!

 How to get started

 The best approach is to get outside and follow the guide on page 37 of the British Science Week activity pack.
 Once you get to the stage in the activity where you are asked to submit your findings, take the quiz below.
 You can use the extra information on this page below to help as you prepare for your search.

 Prepare for your search